A Guide to Understanding Hindrance Tennis

 • Rules: Participants and their companions must maintain composure and refrain from needless movements that can divert opponents.
 A player must notify the chair umpire of any purposeful and disruptive body motions made by an opponent.

-6. Inappropriate Talking is A Hindrance in Tennis
+6. Inappropriate Talking

 This can distract you from the task at hand, and you might lose a point.